-This chapter looked at how the remote event differs from the other event models in Java and at how to create and use remote events.
+This chapter has looked at how the remote event differs from the other event models in Java and at how to create and use them.
 Jini events allow distributed components to inform other components when they change state and to supply enough support information for listeners to determine the nature of the change.
 This adds an asynchronous state-change mechanism to Jini, which can allow more flexible systems to be built.
-7168ch16.fm Page 22 Thursday, August 3, 2006 9:36 PM